 On Blogging

-28/01/2017: Why do most personal blogs only contain one post?
-And what are blogs actually good for?
-I reflect on the value of reflection and inspect the path to self development.
+03/01/2017: "> Why do most personal blogs only contain one post?
+What are blogsactually good for?
+I reflect on the value of reflection and inspect the path to self development."

 Is it just me or do more than 50% of blog-type websites contain a single post, which is about blogging?
 The author promises how they’re gonna contribute to the to the page at least once a week and then they just stop.
 No warning, no notice, no excuse — just as if the person disappeared for ever.